a-hungrybookworm/the-custom-keyboard/Journalling.md

 <img width="1333" height="921" alt="Schematic_2" src="https://github.com/user-attachments/assets/67cc8088-e21a-409b-8abb-334c49dddb52" />

 So I don't have arrow keys (to save space :)), cause that space was taken up by the right shift - but I guess it should be fine, as I never use them anyway.
-I tried to add a rotary encoder too, but it seemed a bit complex and I wasn't too sure if it would work.
+I tried to add a rotary encoder too, but it seemed a bit complex (it had a lot of resistors in the wiring, and used a lot of pins - I'd have to change the microcontroller) and I wasn't too sure if it would work.
 For my first project, I think I'll stick to making it simple.

 Also, is 8 stabilisers a bit too much?
+And the stabilisers need to be different for different sized keys - but marbastlib has only one size oif stabilisers.

 I'll do the routing tomorrow.

 ~ a-hungrybookworm

 28/06/2026

+# Schematic (again!)

+## 7.00 p.m.

+I've been going through the chats again, and my keeb really does seem too simple.
+It's just a plain old boring 60% keyboard, without any cool mods.
+But then, I don't even know what I want to make - a corne split keyboard (like Joe Scooto)?
+Or do I add a rotary encoder (I feel bad about that now), or Bluetooth, or even LED lights? idk...
+I'll research a bit.